guide

 The greatest strength of the modern workforce is also its greatest weakness: flexibility.
 Privacy-first monitoring software helps businesses gain tangible workforce data that supports productivity while allowing teams the freedom to work from anywhere.

-Employee monitoring is a necessary evil for most hybrid and remote teams, but that doesn’t mean it needs to be intrusive or overbearing.
+Work monitoring is often seen as intrusive for hybrid and remote teams, but it doesn’t have to be.
 While this software is helpful for keeping up with your team’s output, some prioritize vanity metrics and lose sight of important factors like:

 • Trust and transparency.
-Employee monitoring tools can help provide insight into the needs of remote, hybrid, and global teams with limited face time.
-Instead of balancing asynchronous schedules for unnecessary meetings, tools like Hubstaff help you spot bottlenecks, prevent burnout, and ensure work is getting done from afar while providing trust and transparency in manager-employee relationships.
+Productivity monitoring tools can help provide insight into the needs of remote, hybrid, and global teams with limited face time.
+Instead of balancing asynchronous schedules for unnecessary meetings, Hubstaff helps you spot bottlenecks, prevent burnout, and ensure work is getting done from afar while providing trust and transparency in manager-employee relationships.

 • Useful productivity insights.
 Whether someone is working is a small aspect of productivity.
 The best tools offer advanced workforce analytics and provide insights on meeting time, utilization rates, and other valuable, big-picture data.